bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

-In the following example the listing is to be split into two sub-listing where the first sub-listing containing the first five input lines of the original bundle, and the second sub-listing the last two lines.
+In the following example the listing is to be split into two sub-listing where the first sub-listing containing the first five input lines of the original bundle, and the second sub-listing holds all the remaining lines.

-    .listing{split:5 10}
+    .listing{split,splitrows:5}
     &label{mylisting}
     My JavaScript program.
     \\